agnwinds/data/README.md

 ## Description of Atomic Data for the MCRT Code Python
-## ARCHIVE: DATA39
+### Archive: data39

 This is a directory which contains all of the various types of data that one might want to use.
-This includes spectral models for use with python as well as atomic data and linelists
+This includes spectral models for use with python as well as atomic data and linelists.

+this particular version is an archived atomic dataset which one should use if trying to reproduce the results of:

+* Sim et al. 2005, MNRAS, 363, 615
+* Long & Knigge 2002, ApJ, 579, 725
+* Noebauer et al. 2010, ApJ, 719, 1932

+I would recommend running with something like Python 58.

 ### Atomic Datasets